-I started KHB in 2013, my aim is to help small business owners gain control and understanding over their business cash flow, allowing them to focus on what they do best.
+I started KHB in 2013.
+My aim is to help small business owners gain control and understanding over their business cash flow.
+This allows them to focus on what they do best.
 We’ve niched into the trades and construction market.
 My husband is a ‘tradie’ [tradesman] and we’ve got loads of tradie mates, it was an easy fit.
 I’ve grown the practice to four staff, and we’re going stronger than ever.
 This year we launched nationally, being 100% cloud-based, we’re excited to see what’s going to come our way.

 Futrli has allowed me to add another revenue stream into my business and stay ahead of my competition.
 Futrli is transforming my P&L and cashflow, and the return on my time is exponential.
 I’m so committed to making this work because I can see the benefits for myself and my clients – it’s perfect for the Darwin market.
 I’m well ahead of the game and it’s really changed my whole business structure.

-I saw an opportunity to move into the advisory space and could see a lot of other bookkeeping firms around Australia were taking similar steps moving into the advisory space.
+I saw an opportunity to move into the advisory space.
+And I could see a lot of other bookkeeping firms around Australia were taking similar steps.
 I thought, ‘If I don’t do something about this I’m going to get left behind’.

 I’m part of a group called the Revolutionary Firm here in Australia.
 We’re advisors and business coaches team up to share ideas and news.
 Someone started talking about Futrli and the certification process, how in-depth and technical they found it.
 I didn’t even do any other research, I didn’t look at any other advisory packages or software options out there, I just jumped in.